-• Yes The country has provided a clear assessment as to why its current NDC is a progression on the previous NDC or other target, which provides detailed grounds for why it is more ambitious, including a quantitative analysis with references to mitigation potential analyses.
+Yes The country has provided a clear assessment as to why its current NDC is a progression on the previous NDC or other target, which provides detailed grounds for why it is more ambitious, including a quantitative analysis with references to mitigation potential analyses.
 Partly The country has provided a comparison but no assessment.
 No The country has provided no information on progression.

+Ambition:

+Partly

-Ambition: • Yes The country has provided evidence in the form of references to relevant analyses which demonstrate that the NDC target is aligned with the Paris Agreement global temperature goals of "well below 2 degrees" or 1.5 degrees, including in terms of equity; and that it represents its "highest possible ambition" (Article 4.3) in mitigation terms, including references to national mitigation potential analyses.
-Partly The country has provided a comparison, but not detailed information.
-No No information provided.
+The country has provided evidence in the form of references to relevant analyses which demonstrate The country has provided evidence in the form of references to relevant analyses which demonstrate that the NDC target is aligned with the Paris Agreement goal of "Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels", including in terms of equity; and that it represents its "highest possible ambition" (Article 4.3) in mitigation terms, including references to national mitigation potential analyses.
+The country has provided a comparison, but not detailed information.
+No information provided. detailed information. references to relevant analyses which demonstrate The country has provided evidence in the form of references to relevant analyses which demonstrate that the NDC target is aligned with the Paris Agreement goal of "Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels", including in terms of equity; and that it represents its "highest possible ambition" (Article 4.3) in mitigation terms, including No information provided.
+No information provided.